How to Obtain Data From Tables

 Superheated Vapor Tables

-We will only consider water in this lesson, but thermodynamic tables for ammonia and the refrigerant R-134a are also provided in the Ch 2 First Aid Kit.
+We will only consider water in this lesson, but thermodynamic tables for ammonia and the refrigerant R-134a are also provided in the LT Advantage Bonus Materials.